 When a snow emergency is declared, vehicles that are plowed around and in violation of this section will be ticketed accordingly.
-Vehicles parked and/or plowed around on Snow Emergency Routes or in violation of Subd.
-1 will be ticketed and towed immediately at the owner’s expense.
+Vehicles parked and/or plowed around on Snow Emergency Routes or in the Downtown Special Services District will be ticketed and towed immediately at the owner’s expense.
 Vehicles that are plowed around on all other streets and not moved within 48 hours after the issuance of the ticket will be in violation of Section 1310.05 r of the City Code and towed at the owner’s expense.

 Downtown Special Services District Snow Removal Parking Regulations - during a snow emergency, there shall be no parking of motor vehicles, trailers, and conveyances on the streets in the City’s Downtown Special Services District, within the area bounded by the railroad tracks on the north, Maple Street on the south, South Sixth Street on the west, and South Eighth Street on the East, between the hours of 3:00 a.m. and 9:00 a.m. or until the snow has been removed from the street and sidewalks on that block.